 Is remodeling an older home worth the emotional investment?

 If you are on the fence about remodeling an older home, it may be time to look at how a remodel could affect your daily life and relationships.
 Living in constant chaos, no matter how careful the builders are, may very well cause some tension.
+Knowing where to start a home renovation can be difficult on any home.

 If you are buying an older home and plan to finish the remodel before you move in, you may dodge the issue of living in a work zone and dealing with changes to your daily routine.